ap4347/2102/docs/03-Lecture.md

 #> 10      Amy  52    Indiana  92400
 ```

-We can use `srt()` function to check the structure of the data frame and `summary()` to get a quick summary on the variables stored in this data frame:
+We can use `srt()` function to check a structure of the data frame and `summary()` to get a quick summary on the variables stored in this data frame:

 ```r